Homemade Diets for Dogs

 Quick Start

-For those interested in switching their dogs to a better diet quickly and easily, you may want to start by feeding a dog food mix to which you add fresh foods.
+For those interested in switching their dogs to a better diet quickly and easily, you may want to start by feeding a dog food base mix to which you add fresh foods.

 If you want to consider feeding a homemade diet, I recommend reading at least one book on the subject (see my Homemade Diet Book Reviews).
 It is OK to feed an incomplete diet for a short while, maybe a few weeks for an adult dog (puppies are more susceptible to problems caused by incomplete diets), but it's important for you to learn during that time what it takes to feed a complete homemade diet if you want to continue to do so long-term.